 Now that you have a list of all the predictions, you can save the top 10 in Cloud SQL so the system can offer some recommendations to the user.
 For example, a good time to use these predictions might be when the user logs into the site.

 Running the solution

 To run this solution, follow the step-by step instructions of on the GitHub page.
 By following the directions, you should be able to calculate and display recommendations for the user.

 The final SQL code fetches the top recommendation from the database and display it on Samantha’s welcome page.

-The query, when run in the Cloud Console or a MySQL client, returns a result similar to the following example:
+The query, when run in the console or a MySQL client, returns a result similar to the following example:

 In the website, the same query can enhance the welcome page and increase the likelihood of conversion of a visitor to a customer:

 This seems to be quite similar to what Sam likes based on what the system already knew about Sam, as discussed in the scenario description.